Digital Photo Storage: Will Your Digital Treasures Ever Be Seen By Your Grandkids?

 He mentions AOL XDrive which is no longer in business and that the online backup companies that promise to keep your digital information safe "forever" have not even been around 20 years....some for less than five years.

 So can they really be counted on?
-I certainly hope so, but we shouldn’t be betting the farm on it.
+I certainly hope so, but we should not be betting the farm on it.
 Let online backup services be just a part of your long-term plan for digital photo storage.

 I enjoyed the article and Mr. Pogue raises some great questions.
 It is vital that we think on these questions and do what we can to preserve our digital pictures, videos and other priceless documents for posterity.

-In the end though, I don’t think the world is not going to simply let all of the digital pictures and videos that we’ve ever shot just fall by the wayside.
+In the end though, I don’t think the world is not going to simply let all of the digital pictures and videos that we have ever shot just fall by the wayside.

 I have to believe that there will always be some way (software) to convert from an older format to a newer format.